 An attorney may also be able to plead your case with the prosecutor for a deal that may include rehabilitation, substance abuse counseling, or extra community service.

 No matter if this is your first, second, or eighth DUI charge if it resulted in bodily injury or death to someone else, an attorney is necessary.
 We hope you did not injure anyone while driving under the influence, but if you did, the penalties would be severe.

 Causing harm to someone else is an ‘aggravating’ circumstance which means that in addition to the penalties of a DUI charge, you will face enhanced punishments.

 Another aggravating circumstance is if there were minors in the vehicle at the time of your arrest.
 You can be charged with a DUI or a DUI with a child in the car.

 There is also a chance of a child endangerment charge which can carry other penalties and may even affect your custody.

 Commercial Driver’s License

 The standard BAC is 0.08% unless you are a CDL holder.
-When you hold a CDL, the maximum is a 0.04%.
-This means that you have less leeway when it comes to negotiating your charge and penalties.
+When you hold a CDL, the maximum is 0.04%.
+Meaning that you have less leeway when it comes to negotiating your charge and penalties.

 It also means that you will probably need an attorney to help you retain your license.
 For a first offense, you will see a suspension period, but for more than one DUI arrest, you will permanently lose your license.